 The EMCOR module was designed to replace the Interface Controller module that resides in slot 00 of the crate power supply.
 The EMCOR module will only fit in slot 00 since that is the only location in the crate with the 2 connectors (P1 and P2) necessary to mate with the EMCOR module.
 The EMCOR module will receive the required power needed from the crate power supply via crate connection P1 and EMCOR module connection J2.
 The EMCOR module will control up to 16 MCOR modules using a GUI based software such as EPICS and the EMCOR front panel EPICS CA port.
+It is also possible to communicate with the EMCOR module using an Ethernet connection and software such as UDPwin

+(again using the front panel EPICS CA port) or via a serial connection using the EMCOR COM front panel port, as well as a USB connection (J9).
 Note that all of the signal connections for the EMCOR module J1 are identical to the Interface Controller module J2 connector, but many of the EMCOR J2 connections are not the same as the Interface Control module J1 connections.
 The signal names for the EMCOR connections (J1 and J2) are shown in table 2 below.